tiendc/gofn/README.md

 ## Why generics?

 This library avoids using `reflect` on determined types, such as a slice of `int` or a map of `string` and `struct`.
-With common determined types, using generics will bring us more performance than using `reflect`.
+With common determined types, using generics will bring back more performance than using `reflect`.

 ## Contents